Notary Services for Business

 The Notary is appointed by the Archbishop of Canterbury and is subject to regulation by the Court of Faculties.
 The rules which affect Notaries are very similar to the rules which affect Solicitors.
 They must be fully insured and maintain fidelity cover for the protection of their clients and the public.
 They must keep client’s money separately from their own and comply with the stringent practice rules and rules relating to conduct and discipline.
 Notaries have to renew their practising certificates every year and can only do so if they comply with the rules.

-If you wish to make an appointment to see Miranda Marshall at our Wells-next-the-Sea office, please contact 01328 710210 or by email at firstname.lastname@example.org for further information or to make an appointment.
+For further information or If you wish to make an appointment to see Miranda Marshall, please call 01328 713913 or email: firstname.lastname@example.org.